-Take a virtual tour of at least three architecturally famous buildings or structures on the following website:
+Take a virtual tour of at least three architecturally famous buildings or structures: https://brightnomad.net/virtual-travel-architecture/

-https://brightnomad.net/virtual-travel-architecture/

-As you tour the buildings, take notes on structural elements you observe, such as columns, beams, tension, connections, etc., as well as location, materials, style, and colors.
-Compare and contrast the different styles.
-Choose your favorite structure and research the architectural elements that make it interesting or memorable.
+As you tour the buildings, take notes on structural elements that you notice (columns, beams, tension, connections, etc.) as well as location, materials, style, colors.
+Compare and contrast the different styles you observe.
+Then choose your favorite structure and research the architectural elements that make it interesting or memorable.